On finite dimensional regular gradings: An explicit computation of the graded codimensions

 \section{An explicit computation of the graded codimensions}

-In this section, we will use Theorem \ref{main.theorem} in order to explicitly calculate the codimension sequence of a finite dimensional $G$-graded algebra whose regular decomposition is minimal.
+In this section, we will use Theorem \ref{main.theorem} in order to explicitly calculate the codimension sequence of a finite dimensional $G$-graded algebra $A$ with bicharacter $\beta$, complete support, and minimal regular decomposition.
+Moreover, if we write $A=D_{1}\oplus \cdots \oplus D_{k}+J(A)$ , where $D_{i}$ is a $G$-graded simple subalgebra of $A$, then $D_{i}J(A)\neq 0$, for all $1\leq i\leq k$.
 In particular, it will be shown that the graded PI-exponent of such algebras coincides with the ordinary PI-exponent.

 We shall recall some basic notions.
 Let $Q$ be any finite group and consider the free $Q$-graded algebra

 Given $n\in \mathbb{N}$, let $\mathbf{q}=(q_1,\ldots,q_n)\in Q^{n}$.
 Consider the following subspace of $K\langle X_{Q}\rangle$